mdiez/pyCZDS/README.md

     'https://czds-download-api.icann.org/czds/downloads/com.zone'
 ]
 ```
-Requests for accessing additional zone files can be made online under this [link](https://czds.icann.org/zone-request/add).
+Access to additional zone files can be requested online under this [link](https://czds.icann.org/zone-request/add).

 ### Requesting the headers for a zone file
-Using one of the links received via `get_zonefiles_list()`, the following command will retrieve the headers for a specified zonefile.
-It returns a `dict`:
+Using one of the links received via `get_zonefiles_list()`, the following command retrieves the headers for a specified zonefile.
+It returns a `dict` (more specifically, a `requests.models.CaseInsensitiveDict`):
 ```
 print(c.head_zonefile('https://czds-download-api.icann.org/czds/downloads/vision.zone'))
 # {